maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_2.md

 ### Interpretability of Logistic Regression

-With the logistic regression, we can still apply test hypothesis, build confidence intervals and compute the explained variance.
-Many of the advantages of the linear regression remain.

-For example, to plot the value of the coefficients :
+With the logistic regression, we keep most of the advantages of the linear regression.
+For example, we can plot the value of the coefficients :

 ```python
 plt.figure(figsize=(12,8))